kittykatattack/ga/README.md

 - A handful of useful convenience functions: `ease`, `follow`, `angle`, `distance`, `rotateAround`, `rotatePoint`, `wait`, `random` and `contain`.
 Position sprites relative to other sprites using `put`.
-- A universal asset loader to pre-load images, fonts and sounds.
+- A universal asset loader to pre-load images, fonts, sounds and JSON data files.
 All popular file formats are supported.
 You can load new assets into the game at any time.
 - An optional `load` state that lets you run actions while assets are loading.
 You can use the `load` state to add a loading progress bar.